software-mansion/protostar/website/docs/tutorials/07-testing/02-cheatcodes/mock-call.md

 Mocked call returns data provided in `ret_data`.

 ## Caveats
-- The cheatcode works only for contract's exposed `@view`s.
-Doesn't work for internal functions, `@external`'s etc.
+- This cheatcode works only for contract's exposed `@view`s.
+It does not work for internal functions, `@external`s etc.
 - Mock works globally, for all contracts, not only the testing contract.

 :::tip